-When the DS records have been removed from the parent zone, use rndc dnssec -checkds -key <id> withdrawn example.com to tell named that the DS is removed, and the remaining DNSSEC records will be removed in a timely manner.
+When the DS records have been removed from the parent zone, use rndc dnssec -checkds -key <id>withdrawn example.com to tell named that the DS is removed, and the remaining DNSSEC records will be removed in a timely manner.
+Or, if parental agents are configured, the DNSSEC records will be automatically removed after BIND has seen that the parental agents no longer serve the DS RRset for this zone.

-After a while, your zone is reverted back to the traditional, insecure DNS format.
-You can verify by checking that all DNSKEY and RRSIG records have been removed from the zone.
+After a while, the zone is reverted back to the traditional, insecure DNS format.
+This can be verified by checking that all DNSKEY and RRSIG records have been removed from the zone.

-You can then remove the dnssec-policy line from your named.conf and reload the zone.
-The zone will now no longer be subject to any DNSSEC maintenance.
+The dnssec-policy line can then be removed from named.conf and the zone reloaded.
+The zone will no longer be subject to any DNSSEC maintenance.

-9.9 Commonly Asked Questions
+10.9 Commonly Asked Questions

-No questions are too stupid to ask.
-Below are some common questions you may have and (hopefully) some answers that help.
+Below are some common questions and (hopefully) some answers that help.

 Do I need IPv6 to have DNSSEC?

 No. DNSSEC can be deployed without IPv6.

-- Does DNSSEC encrypt my DNS traffic, so others cannot eavesdrop on my DNS queries?
+Does DNSSEC encrypt my DNS traffic, so others cannot eavesdrop on my DNS queries?

 No. Although cryptographic keys and digital signatures are used in DNSSEC, they only provide authenticity and integrity, not privacy.
-Someone who sniffs network traffic can still see all the DNS queries and answers in plain text; DNSSEC just makes it very difficult for the eavesdropper to alter or spoof the DNS responses. - Does DNSSEC protect the communication between my laptop and my name server?
+Someone who sniffs network traffic can still see all the DNS queries and answers in plain text; DNSSEC just makes it very difficult for the eavesdropper to alter or spoof the DNS responses.
+For protection against eavesdropping, the preferred protocol is DNS-over-TLS.
+DNS-over-HTTPS can also do the job, but it is more complex.

+If I deploy DNS-over-TLS/HTTPS, can I skip deploying DNSSEC?

+No. DNS-over-encrypted-transport stops eavesdroppers on a network, but it does not protect against cache poisoning and answer manipulation in other parts of the DNS resolution chain.
+In other words, these technologies offer protection only for records when they are in transit between two machines; any compromised server can still redirect traffic elsewhere (or simply eavesdrop).
+However, DNSSEC provides integrity and authenticity for DNS records, even when these records are stored in caches and on disks.

+Does DNSSEC protect the communication between my laptop and my name server?

 Unfortunately, not at the moment.
 DNSSEC is designed to protect the communication between end clients (laptop) and name servers; however, there are few applications or stub resolver libraries as of mid-2020 that take advantage of this capability.

-While enabling DNSSEC today does little to enhance the security of communications between a recursive server and its clients (commonly called the "last mile"), we hope that will change in the near future as more applications become DNSSEC-aware. - Does DNSSEC secure zone transfers?
-No. You should consider using TSIG to secure zone transfers among your name servers. - Does DNSSEC protect my network from malicious websites?
-The answer in the early stages of DNSSEC deployment is, unfortunately, no. DNSSEC is designed to provide confidence that when you receive a DNS response for www.company.com over port 53, it really came from Company's name servers and the answers are authentic.
-But that does not mean the web server a user visits over port 80 or port 443 is necessarily safe.
-Furthermore, 98.5% of domain name operators (as of this writing in mid-2020) have not yet signed their zones, so DNSSEC cannot even validate their answers.
+Does DNSSEC secure zone transfers?

+No. You should consider using TSIG to secure zone transfers among your name servers.

+Does DNSSEC protect my network from malicious websites?

-The answer for sometime in the future is that, as more zones are signed and more recursive servers validate, DNSSEC will make it much more difficult for attackers to spoof DNS responses or perform cache poisoning.
-It will still not protect against users who visit a malicious website that an attacker owns and operates, or prevent users from mistyping a domain name; it will just become less likely that an attacker can hijack other domain names.
+DNSSEC makes it much more difficult for attackers to spoof DNS responses or perform cache poisoning.
+It cannot protect against users who visit a malicious website that an attacker owns and operates, or prevent users from mistyping a domain name; it will just become less likely that an attacker can hijack other domain names.